austinfreenet/afn-docs/afn_vm_project.md

 ## 2015-08-25

 In order to get cloning working between the clonzilla server vm and a test client vm, I had to set `bridge_fd 2` in `/etc/network/interfaces`.
 0 was "out of bounds".
 Now I can PXE boot a test client VM from the clonezilla server.

+I also set the desktop wallpaper for root so that a logged in user knows they're root.